Is Brake Checking Illegal?

 How Do I File a Personal Injury Lawsuit for Brake Checking?

 In an Illinois car accident case, you can pursue several different forms of compensation, including property damage and medical bill costs.
-In a modified comparative negligence model, you must prove brake checking in your personal injury case.
+In a modified comparative negligence model, you must prove brake checking in your personal injury claim.
 If you have video footage or witness statements of the road rage incident, this will greatly help you.
 The more you can prove that, as the rear driver, you were not at fault, the better your chances of receiving compensation will be.
 Three common methods of recovering damages include the following.

 • Working with an experienced attorney or law firm to file a personal injury claim